|SUBJECT:||SURVEILLANCE AND MONITORING TECHNOLOGY|

 - Chief of Police, OUPD (Chair)

-All new requests for Surveillance Cameras must be submitted in writing to the Panel (through the OUPD) for approval prior to purchase and/or installation of Surveillance Cameras.
+All new requests for Surveillance Devices must be submitted in writing to the Panel (through the OUPD) for approval prior to purchase and/or installation of Surveillance Devices.

-The Panel will review existing or new Surveillance Camera locations to ensure that the placement of fixed location Surveillance Cameras conforms to this policy.
+The Panel will review existing or new Surveillance Device locations to ensure that the placement of fixed location Surveillance Devices conforms to this policy.
 Temporary locations or casual monitoring must be approved in advance by the Panel.

 The Panel will provide guidelines for signs with standard language for placement in those areas where Surveillance Monitoring or Recording is done, as appropriate.